Friday, September 9, 2022

 There was a gala opening in December 1871 with a performance of "Woman in White", which starred Maggie Oliver, the Australian born actress immortalised by Henry Lawson in verse and prose.
 Maggie, who was 27 when she came to Gulgong, enthralled the diggers and left the stage in triumph after each performance.
 A benefit was held for her in February 1872, the biggest ever seen at the theatre.
 She performed in "Phoul a Dhoil", an Irish drama, which kept the audience continually cheering and applauding.
 When she left the town she was presented with expensive jewellery and it was said that diggers threw nuggets into her coach as it moved away.

 In February 1872, Charles Frederick Young, an English born actor-comedian - who played a big part in early colonial theatre in Australia - performed at Gulgong.
-Before coming to Australia he had performed in London at "The Strand", "saddlers Wells, "Royal James" and "Royal Lyceum" theatres.
+Before coming to Australia he had performed in London at "The Strand", "Saddlers Wells", "Royal James" and "Royal Lyceum" theatres.
 He died in 1874 in Sydney.

 Early in 1873, after returning from a tour of Japan, the Lynch Family Bellringers, or Campanologists, performed in the theatre.
 This troupe had been performing on stage for sixty years and appeared in Gulgong on numerous occasions.